Glassing for bear in unit 27

 This year we will be

-offering a scouting package for spring and fall black bear hunts in units 22 or 23.
+offering a scouting package for spring and fall black bear hunts in units 22,

 In the fall, the bears